McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 **For each shader name here, assume that it is prefixed with `rendertype_`.**

 ## Blocks
+When dealing with block shaders which have something to do with `translucent`, `cutout` or `cutout_mipped`, here is a [useful list](https://gist.github.com/boq/4514320b590de1fbe84349d23b542b28) by boq for all blocks of those specific types.

 ### solid
 All solid blocks, lava, and when in fast mode, leaves.
 Also affects non-translucent falling blocks